 I love a good parade – don’t you?
-One of the best parades I’ve ever seen is historical parade in Santa Barbara during the “Old Spanish Days Fiesta” celebrations.
+One of the best parades I’ve ever seen is the historical parade in Santa Barbara during the “Old Spanish Days Fiesta” celebrations.
 This year should be an especially good one, as it’s the 90th anniversary of the Fiesta Santa Barbara Historical Parade, although they are all good.

 The parade commemorates the history and culture of the Native Americans and Spanish-speaking Mexicans who originally settled the area.
 Santa Barbara is a truly unique city that has retained and nurtured its Spanish/Mexican heritage.

 Old Spanish Days is one big colorful party.
 This year, it begins on July 31 and ends on August 3rd, 2014.
 The parade is on Friday, August 1st.

-Aside from the parade explore he markets, enjoy parties and concerts, rodeos, regional food and wine, and shopping.
+Aside from the parade, you can explore the markets, enjoy parties and concerts, rodeos, regional food and wine, and shopping.
 For architecture lovers, be sure to take a tour of the courthouse and the Old Mission Santa Barbara.

-And don’t forget, Santa Barbara is known as the American Riviera – you can go swimming, surfing, and play volleyball on some of the most pristine beaches anywhere, or just enjoy the million dollar views from a outdoor table at one of the harbor cafes.
+And don’t forget, Santa Barbara is known as the American Riviera – you can go swimming, surfing, and play volleyball on some of the most pristine beaches anywhere, or just enjoy the million-dollar views from an outdoor table at one of the harbor cafes.

-Now that you see how beautiful this parade is – the horses, the costumes, all set against the charming Spanish architecture of Santa Barbara, plan a visit in August to see photos from this year’s upcoming Fiesta Historical Parade.
+Now that you see how beautiful this parade is – the horses, the costumes, all set against the charming Spanish architecture of Santa Barbara, plan a visit in August to see this year’s upcoming Fiesta Historical Parade.